 Anthropology cannot make the mistake of accepting the capitalist fairy tale.
 We must challenge each part of the fable.
 “When powerful financiers, politicians, and economists tell billions of humans that they should adopt the market as sole social regulator, anthropologists are well placed to show that what is presented as a logical necessity is actually a choice” (Trouillot, 2003:138).

-Fortunately anthropology has a four-field rebuttal to the four parts of the fable.
+Fortunately anthropology has a four field manifesto and rebuttal to the four parts of the fable.

 Biological Anthropology: Humans Not Naturally Greedy-Selfish